-In conclusion, moving house can be a difficult change for children, but there are a number of ways to cope successfully.
+In conclusion, moving house can be a difficult change for children, but there are a number of ways in which they can cope successfully.
 It is important to use audiovisual resources to support them and to talk about the move in positive language.
 It is also advisable to involve children in decorating and personalising their new home, and to remain calm and enjoy the moving process as a family.
-In addition, extreme care should be taken with children's personal belongings, practising patience and empathy with them during the moving process, discovering together the new place where they will be moving to, and trying to get back to their usual routines as soon as possible.
+In addition, extreme care should be taken with children's personal belongings, and patience and empathy should be practised with them during the moving process.
+House relocation e.g. to Palma de MallorcaDiscover together the new place where you will be moving to, and try to get back to the usual routines as soon as possible.
 By following these recommendations, you can make the move an exciting and positive experience for the whole family.

 Children should be involved when moving house: The youngest members of the family should not go unnoticed when moving house, as it is a big change of life and it is important to know how to deal with the move so that the children do not become unsettled.